Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 Click on the ‘main_analysis.html’.
 You will see the script has generated our reproducible results.
 Commit the changes.
-You could (in principle – for this assignment we won’t) make this completely reproducible container openly available and share it with your published paper.
+You could (in principle – for this example we won’t) make this completely reproducible container openly available and share it with your published paper.

 <img src="images/f8904ae8e964bd88b2c21078ea9e81f9.png" width="100%" style="display: block; margin: auto;" />